awsdocs/aws-batch-user-guide/doc_source/batch-gpu-ami.md

 # Creating a GPU Workload AMI<a name="batch-gpu-ami"></a>

-To run GPU workloads on your AWS Batch compute resources, you can start with the [Deep Learning AMI CUDA 9 Amazon Linux Version](https://aws.amazon.com/marketplace/pp/B076T8RSXY) as a base AMI and configure it to be able to run AWS Batch jobs\.
+To run GPU workloads on your AWS Batch compute resources, you can start with the [Deep Learning AMI \(Amazon Linux\)](https://aws.amazon.com/marketplace/pp/B077GF11NF) as a base AMI and configure it to be able to run AWS Batch jobs\.

 This deep learning AMI is based on Amazon Linux, so you can install the `ecs-init` package and make it compatible as a compute resource AMI\.
-The `nvidia-docker` RPM installs the required components for copying the NVIDIA drivers to the correct location for Docker containers in AWS Batch jobs, to be able to access the GPUs on supported instance types\.
+The `nvidia-docker2` RPM installs the required components for Docker containers in AWS Batch jobs to be able to access the GPUs on supported instance types\.

-**Note**
-Your associated GPU job definitions must use privileged containers that mount the host path `/var/lib/nvidia-docker/volumes/nvidia_driver/latest` at `/usr/local/nvidia`\.
-For more information, see [Test GPU Functionality](example-job-definitions.md#example-test-gpu)\.

 **To configure the Deep Learning AMI for AWS Batch**

-1. Launch a GPU instance type \(for example, P3\) with the [Deep Learning AMI CUDA 9 Amazon Linux Version](https://aws.amazon.com/marketplace/pp/B076T8RSXY) in a region that AWS Batch supports\.
+1. Launch a GPU instance type \(for example, P3\) with the [Deep Learning AMI \(Amazon Linux\)](https://aws.amazon.com/marketplace/pp/B077GF11NF) in a region that AWS Batch supports\.

 1. Connect to your instance with SSH\.
 For more information, see [Connecting to Your Linux Instance Using SSH](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) in the *Amazon EC2 User Guide for Linux Instances*\.